4rm/RUAlertbot/README.md

 Now, even when the public IP address changes, the crontab script should update the freeDNS IP automatically.

 ## <a name="How">How It Runs</a>
+RUAlertbot currently runs off a Raspberry Pi 3 Model B. It is connected to my home network via a wired connection, but there is currently no backup option in the event of a power or internet loss.

+### <a name="pi">Pi Settings</a>
-RUAlertbot currently runs off a Raspberry Pi 3 Model B. In order to make sure that RUAlertbot will continue to run even after a power or internet outage, an executable shell script, `myscript.sh`, is set to run at every boot that will launch the necessary programs.
+In order to make sure that RUAlertbot will continue to run after a power or internet outage, an executable shell script, `myscript.sh`, is set to run at every boot that will launch the necessary programs.
 This was achieved by adding the following to `rc.local`:

     cd /home/pi/Desktop
     ./myscript.sh